 Prepare the Crust.
-To break up the cookies, I put them in a ziplock bag and crush with a meat mallet like this, or use a food processor.
+To break up the cookies, I put them in a ziplock bag and crush with a meat mallet like this or use a food processor.
 They should be similar in consistency to graham cracker crumbs.
-(Left Photo) I line the brownie pan with parchment paper as it makes it easy to pull without loosing a single crumb.
+(Left Photo) I line the brownie pan with parchment paper as it makes it easy to pull without losing a single crumb.
 The crust is pressed into the pan all the way to the edges.
 (Right Photo)

 Prepare the dry ingredients separate from the eggs/sugar.
 I whisk together the eggs and both sugars until well combined and no lumps.
 (Photo 1 &2)

 Melt the chocolate.
 A double boiler is great, but not necessary as long as you keep the heat low.
 Take off heat and allow to cool 1-2 minutes so you don’t scorch the eggs.
 (Photo 3)